Classification of materials with phonon angular momentum and microscopic origin of angular momentum: Microscopic origin of angular momentum

-Given the equation of motion Eq.~\ref{eq:eom} we now come to the question of the origin of the phonon angular momentum.
-If inversion symmetry is broken in the system, then this breaking will spill into the force-constant matrix $F^{\alpha \beta}_{ij}$.
+In class III the time-reversal ${\cal T}$ is a symmetry, but the inversion symmetry is broken.
+Therefore trivially, the inversion symmetry breaking will spill into the force-constant matrix $F^{\alpha \beta}_{ij}$.
 This can easily be demonstrated on a toy example shown in Fig.~\ref{fig:summ}.
+(An example of a real solid with broken inversion symmetry is discussed in Ref.~\onlinecite{Moseni2022}.)
 The unit cell there consists of two atoms, indicated with green and orange spheres.
-If the green atom is exactly in the center of the square formed by orange spheres, we have inversion symmetry, and therefore force-constants (springs) $F^{\alpha \beta}_{ij}$ between green and four orange atoms will all be equal by symmetry.
-However, if we break the inversion symmetry by displacing the green atom away from the center (top middle panel), then two top force-constants $F^{\alpha \beta}_{ij}$ will have a different value (thick black line) than the two bottom force-constants (thin black line).
-The fact that this $F^{\alpha \beta}_{ij}$ has explicitly broken inversion symmetry means, by our earlier symmetry analysis, that if we solve equation of motion Eq.~\ref{eq:eom} with such $F^{\alpha \beta}_{ij}$ that the resulting phonon eigenvectors will have angular momentum at a generic non-symmetric point in the Brillouin zone.
-This mechanism, therefore, will contribute to the phonon angular momentum in classes III and V.
+If the green atom is exactly in the center of the square formed by orange spheres (left panel), we have inversion symmetry, and therefore force-constants (springs) $F^{\alpha \beta}_{ij}$ between green and four orange atoms will all be equal by symmetry.
+However, if we break the inversion symmetry by displacing the green atom away from the center (middle panel), then two top force-constants $F^{\alpha \beta}_{ij}$ will have a different value (thick black line) than the two bottom force-constants (thin black line).
+The fact that $F^{\alpha \beta}_{ij}$ has explicitly broken inversion symmetry means, by our earlier symmetry analysis from Sec.~\ref{sec:symmetry}, that if we solve equation of motion Eq.~\ref{eq:eom} with such $F^{\alpha \beta}_{ij}$ that the resulting phonon eigenvectors will have angular momentum at a generic non-symmetric point in the Brillouin zone.
+This mechanism, therefore, will be the source of the phonon angular momentum in classes III (and partially in class V as well).

+In class III the phonon angular momentum of the same phonon branch at $\bm{q}$ must have opposite sign to that at $-\bm{q}$.
+This follows from Eq.~\ref{eq:sym_p} and such phonon band structure is sketched in Fig.~\ref{fig:summ}.